top of page

 • read about Milton Wolf's life here and here.

-• reflection: include at the end of their project a reflection on how helping with the cause they researched connects to Milton Wolf and his example of helping Zeyneba Hardega and how the people of Sarajevo worked together during the Bosnian War of the 1990s (as seen in the film Survival in Sarajevo).
+• reflection: include a thoughtful reflection on how helping with the cause they researched connects to Milton Wolf's values, his example of helping Zeyneba Hardega, and how the people of Sarajevo worked together during the Bosnian War of the 1990s (as seen in the film Survival in Sarajevo).
 Projects that do not include this requirement will not win a prize.

-• read the below list of criteria that the reviewers will use to determine the winners—be sure to include these elements in your project.
+• read the below list of criteria that the reviewers will use to determine the winners

 • An adult must confirm that the project has been presented to people or an organization outside of the class or school.
 Send confirmation via email to Lauren Granite at granite@centropa.org.

-• The project must be accessible via the Internet (though a link) here.
+• The project must be accessible through a link.
 IMPORTANT: Please make your project accessible to anyone so our Review Committee members can access it.
-If we cannot access your project or cannot reach you before we may not review it for a prize.
+If we cannot access your project you will not be eligible for a prize.

 Q: What criteria will you use to judge the projects?